A new resident must register their vehicle within 30 days of establishing residence or becoming gainfully employed.

 A passing Vehicle Inspection Report is required on the vehicle to be registered.

 The Department of Public Safety - State Inspection Stations will verify the Vehicle Identification Number (VIN), test for safety, and test the emissions of the vehicle.
-The passing Vehicle Inspection Report must be provided to the Tax Office to register and title the vehicle in Texas.
+The original Vehicle Inspection Report must be provided to the Tax Office with original signatures to register and title the vehicle in Texas.